XHJMA-TV: History

 After receiving its concession in September 1964, XHJMA took to the air sometime in 1969 as the first television station in Hidalgo del Parral.
-It was owned by José Manuel Acosta Castañeda (from whose name it took its call letters), and when Castañeda got involved in the creation of the Tele-Cadena Mexicana network, XHJMA became part of it and was one of its several stations affiliated to Televisión Independiente de México.
+It was owned by José Manuel Acosta Castañeda (from whose name it took its call letters), and when Castañeda got involved in the creation of the Tele-Cadena Mexicana network, XHJMA became part of it and was one of its several stations affiliated with Televisión Independiente de México.
 It was the first commercial television station in Mexico to bear a five-letter callsign.

 In 1975, the stations of Tele-Cadena Mexicana were expropriated by the Mexican government after TCM collapsed.
 The station allocations were put up for bidding, and in most areas Corporación Mexicana de Radio y Televisión or Tele-Radio Nacional, two state-owned enterprises, won the concessions and maintained the stations as repeaters of the Canal 13 network (today Azteca Trece).
 There were several major exceptions to this process, however; XHBL channel 13 Culiacán remained on the air for some time with unknown programming, XHST-TV in Mérida remained under SOMEX operation for years until the state government of Yucatán bought it in 1981, and José Manuel Acosta Castañeda maintained XHJMA, XHIA-TV channel 2 in Torreón and XHCG-TV channel 12 in Los Mochis.
 He made attempts to win television station concessions—including some of the ones he had lost, but he did not meet with success.